 GDPR focuses on a key set of controls, which when properly implemented will protect data from criminal, unauthorised and accidental use.
 Focus is very much on an individual’s right to privacy and the elimination of unnecessary data storage.
-If a business does not need the data, or data subjects have not provided consent, the data must be securely deleted.
+We work in conjunction with Data Protection professionals who can guide you with the specifics your company is required to meet.

-Undertaking the Cyber Essentials scheme with TeraByte will help you ensure that your business is doing the upmost to ensure it is fully compliant with GDPR as well as ensuring that your business is reducing its risk against cyber attacks.
+Undertaking the Cyber Essentials scheme with TeraByte will help you with a route to compliance with GDPR, as well as ensuring that your business is reducing its risk against cyber attacks.

-To become GDPR compliant we recommend that the following steps are followed:
+To work towards GDPR compliance we recommend that the following steps are followed: